Sell Your Locally Grown and Produced Products on the Food Hub

 Each week producers post available products and specify the dollar amount they want to receive for each item.

-Consumers will see a price that includes an 18-25% uplift applied to the amount the producer chooses.
+Consumers will see a price that includes an 18-25% mark-up applied to the amount the producer chooses.
 The producer receives the price they list, and the mark-up will cover the bare bones of software costs, credit card processing fees, staff, and gas.

 Ready to join?
 Follow the steps below to get started.